-The Contemporary Art Museum St. Louis presents the first survey of the early work of New York-based Sean Landers.
-Since the 1990s, Landers’ work has been one of the most captivating enterprises in contemporary art, as a practice that has long gamed sincere attempt to map the boundaries of human-nature and the self.
+Since the 1990s, New York-based artist Sean Landers’ work has been one of the most captivating enterprises in contemporary art due to its attempts to map the boundaries of human-nature and the self.
 This exhibition proposes that Landers’ formative body of work, produced from 1991-1994, was one that defined his twenty-year career.
-The show presents an overview of the artist’s oeuvre including text works on paper, photographs, paintings, sculptures, and diaristic calendars, with a focus on his performative videos shot in the studio.
-Across this diverse range of media, Landers presents a holistic set of themes and methodologies, key among them a sincere and unflinching presentation of the artist’s consciousness.
-Weaving stream-of-thought text or soliloquizing on lo-fi video, Landers presents the artist as an object of study: from the earliest yellow legal pads featuring as autobiographer the fictional artist Chris Hamson, to the reclaiming of the persona by Landers’ own voice.
-In this relentless articulation of emotion, at its most base and its most noble—from self-loathing, self-doubt, and humiliation, to humility, empathy and true love—Landers’ explores the process of artistic creation through the invention, and simultaneous revelation, of the self.
+The first survey of his early work, 1991-1994, Improbable History presents an overview of the artist’s oeuvre including text works on paper, photographs, paintings, sculptures, and diaristic calendars, with a focus on his performative videos shot in the studio.
+Across this diverse range of media, Landers explores a holistic set of themes and methodologies, including a sincere and unflinching presentation of the artist’s consciousness.
+Weaving stream-of-consciousness text or soliloquizing on lo-fi video, Landers presents the artist as an object of study.
+In this relentless articulation of emotion—from self-loathing, self-doubt, and humiliation, to humility, empathy and true love—Landers explores the process of artistic creation through the invention and simultaneous revelation of the self.

-Sean Landers: 1991-1994, Improbable History is organized by Paul Ha, Director, and Laura Fried, Assistant Curator, Contemporary Art Museum St. Louis.
+Sean Landers: 1991-1994, Improbable History is organized for the Contemporary Art Museum St. Louis by by Paul Ha, Director, with Laura Fried, Assistant Curator.
 A new catalog, featuring Lander’s early work and new texts, will be produced on the occasion of the exhibition.